cristianrubioa/pynaoqi-installation-for-mac/README.md

 ## Checking the Installation

-1. Open the terminal.

-2. Run python.

-3. Try to run:
+Open the terminal and try to run:

 ```python
 python